AI Use Cases/Construction

 What is the timeframe to deploy AI executive intelligence briefings?

-Deployment typically takes 10-14 weeks from kickoff to full production.
-Weeks 1-2 cover system discovery and data mapping across Procore, Sage 300, P6, and other platforms.
-Weeks 3-6 involve building and testing API connectors and validating data quality.
-Weeks 7-10 focus on tuning AI models using your historical project data and refining briefing logic based on your firm's KPIs and decision workflows.
-Weeks 11-14 include UAT and go-live.
-Most construction clients see measurable results - reduced RFI cycle times, earlier margin risk detection - within 60 days of production launch.
+Plan for a working system inside the first 100 days: weeks 1-3 are the audit - system discovery and data mapping across Procore, Sage 300, P6, Bluebeam, and Viewpoint Vista, plus a data-quality pass on cost codes and WBS structures; weeks 4-10 are the build - API connectors built and tested, AI models tuned on your historical project data, and briefing logic refined against your firm's KPIs and decision workflows; weeks 11-14 are deployment - UAT with your executive team and go-live.
+A rollout like this is scoped to show measurable results - reduced RFI cycle times, earlier margin risk detection - within 60 days of production launch.

 What are the benefits of AI executive intelligence briefings for the construction industry?